+Patrick Springer first joined the reporting staff of The Forum in 1985.
+He can be reached by calling 701-241-5522.
 Have a comment to share about a story?
 Letters to the editor should include author’s name, address and phone number.
 Generally, letters should be no longer than 250 words.
 All letters are subject to editing.
 Send to firstname.lastname@example.org

 - Member for

 FARGO—Faculty senators at North Dakota State University rejected a resolution that would have urged the president and provost to remove the outgoing vice president for research by the end of February instead of allowing her to stay on until her replacement is named.

 FARGO — The lack of snowfall this winter is contributing to drought conditions that have persisted throughout most of North Dakota—conditions the state climatologist warns could continue into spring.
 More than 60 percent of North Dakota is in moderate drought, and most of the rest of the state, including the central and southern Red River Valley, is considered abnormally dry, according to the U.S. Drought Monitor.